 “There are people who think 25, 30, 50 years ahead,” he said.
 “They think about challenges, threats, and they have a different attitude towards Russia.
 There are some who live from election to election and think only about their own political interests.”
 The latter, he says, want Putin’s Russia to be “down.”

-He repeats the sentiment again and again.
-For instance, he argues that the West supported Ukrainians who rose up against pro-Russian president Viktor Yanukovych in 2014 not because it wanted more freedoms for Ukraine, but to stop it allying with Russia and increasing the latter’s power.
+He repeats the sentiment again and again—for instance, when arguing that the West supported Ukrainians who rose up against pro-Russian president Viktor Yanukovych in 2014 not because it wanted more freedoms for Ukraine, but to stop it allying with Russia and increasing the latter’s power.
 “In that sense they achieved their goal with perfection.
 They did well.
 But if you look at it from a broader point of view…if you look forward 25 years into the future, if you have a look at how the world situation is going to develop, then you would need to change your philosophy of international affairs.”

 To this viewer’s deep irritation, at no point did Stone ask Putin to expand on this rather cryptic argument.
 There’s no explanation of what Western leaders’ supposed desire to keep Russia down has to do with political short-termism, nor what the world will look like 25 years into the future.

 On the one hand, Putin says almost “nothing changes” with each new US president (he’s now on his fourth), and doubts Trump can improve relations with Moscow (America’s bureaucracy will block him, Putin says).
 Yet at the same time, he called himself a “cautious optimist” about US-Russian cooperation.
 “There is always hope,” he says.
 “I’m just sure that sooner or later, we’ll face decisions that we can’t even imagine now.
 New problems will come along that we’ll have to fix.”